codio-content/Java/.guides/content/Exercise-3-0547.md

 ## Recursion Exercise 3

 **Problem**
 Write a recursive method called `bunnyEars` that takes the number of bunnies (an integer) as a parameter.
 Return the number of bunny ears (2 per bunny).
-Do not use multiplication; instead use addition.
+Use addition instead of multiplication. **Do not** alter the code on line 5; this is needed for the evaluation.

 **Expected Output**
 * If the method call is `bunnyEars(8)`, then the method would return `16`